Cardinals vs. Braves Player Props Betting Odds

 Olson Stats

-- Olson takes a two-game streak with at least one hit into this one.
-During his last five outings he is hitting .143 with two home runs, two walks and two RBI.
+- Olson has picked up at least one hit in three straight games.
+During his last five outings he is hitting .300 with three home runs, two walks and three RBI.

 Olson Recent Games